310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 It’s the path Nii~chan showed us, when none of us could get anywhere.

-On one hand, you have me, and then you have Mitsuru, who’s boyish-looking… But then, Nii~chan and Hajime tend to be even cuter than girls sometimes.
+On one hand, you have me, and then you also have Mitsuru, who’s boyish-looking… But then, Nii~chan and Hajime tend to be even cuter than girls sometimes.
 They have the qualities and talent for this.

 But… what about me?

-It's so unsettling.
-I get really worried, like “Is this really what I wished for?
+I get so anxious and worried, like “Is this really what I dreamed to be?
 Am I really the idol I always aspired to become? …Is it really okay for things to be this way?”

 I'm always so confused, but… Hajime's been really into this stuff lately.
-He keeps picking up on doing more and more cutesy things, and he's always great at it.
+He keeps picking up more and more cutesy things—

+And… he's always achieving those cute jobs perfectly.

-So he gives me an innocent smile and goes, “If I can do it, then so can you, Tomoya-kun!”
+So he gives me an innocent smile and goes, “If I can do it, then so can you, Tomoya-kun!”, without any ill intention in his heart…

 Like, hold on, Hajime… I'm still thinking… Don't rush me.
 Don't pull me by the hand.
 I'm not like you…

 Hajime’s really cute.
 He’s the cutest being in the entire galaxy.
-But it's just so easy to see him as some plain, shy kid that no one noticed how cute he really is.
+But it's just so easy to see him as some plain, shy kid that no one noticed how cute he really is until now.

-But in Yumenosaki, his talent finally bloomed.
-He found a way to make the best use of his qualities…
+In Yumenosaki, his talent finally bloomed.
+He found a way to make the absolute best use of his qualities…

 That’s where I feel like the two of us are different.

 I don't really know how to say it, but like, it feels like we're a little off.
 Like something's just not right.

-We’ve been walking this path together, and in fact, I’ve always tried to lead him on… But then we came to Yumenosaki, and now I feel like he’s gonna let go of me and leave me behind all of a sudden.
+We’ve been walking this path together, and in fact, I’ve always tried to lead him on…

+But then we came to Yumenosaki, and now I feel like he’s gonna let go of me and leave me behind all of a sudden.

 It scares me.
 He’s a bit of a dummy, and I'm just someone who's normal in every way… yet despite that, I took him by the hand…

 And then I got all cocky about how I was guiding him around, and let it boost my ego.

-So if I can’t keep up with him… if I get abandoned and left behind by him… There’d be nothing left of me.
+But if I can’t keep up with him anymore… if I get abandoned and left behind by him… There’d be nothing left of me.

 I wouldn’t have a single good thing left to say about myself.

-That's why I should try as hard as I can to master cuteness like Hajime…
+That's why I *should* try as hard as I can to master cuteness like Hajime…

 But I really don’t feel like it’s for me.

-I spent so much time fretting over it and going around in circles… Hajime got tired of waiting for me and we ended up fighting… And now we're just dwelling on this whole thing and not making up.
+I spent so much time fretting over it and going around in circles… That Hajime got tired of waiting for me and we ended up fighting… And now we're just dwelling on this whole thing and not making up.

 I'm just being an idiot, aren't I…?
-But I really don’t know what to do…
+But I really just don’t know what to do…

-I guess the best thing I can do is just tell Hajime how I really feel and make up with him, but… Hajime did nothing wrong.
-It’s all me.
+I guess the best thing I can do is just tell Hajime how I really feel and make up with him, but…

+Hajime did nothing wrong.
+It’s all me and my own issues.

 There’s nothing he should be stressing about at all…

-He's really determined for once, but I just feel like I'm burdening him…
+He's really determined for once, but I just feel like I'm burdening him.

-He’s going for his dreams with everything he’s got, but I feel like I'm just being dead weight…
+He’s doing the things he wants to do with everything he’s got, but I feel like I'm just being dead weight…

 I’m scared.
 I alone want to be his ally, forever and ever.
 I don’t want to make him cry.
 I don't ever want to cast a shadow over that gentle smile of his.